dcos/examples/artifactory/1.11/artifactory-enterprise.md

 Be sure to:

-- replace `service.licenses` with your own license string (Note: Licenses can be configured in the Artifactory UI)
+- replace `service.licenses` with your own license string.
+Note: Licenses can be configured in the Artifactory UI.
 - replace `service.database.user` and `service.database.password` with the
-  correct credentials if you have customised these
+  correct credentials if you have customised these values.
-- replace `artifactory` within `service.database.url` with the correct database name if you have used a different one
+- replace `artifactory` within `service.database.url` with the correct database name if you have used a different one.
+- replace `enterprise.master_key` with your own master key value.

 ```
 {